mindspore-lab/mindocr/README.md

 </div>

 ## Introduction
-MindOCR is an open-source toolbox for OCR development and application based on [MindSpore](https://www.mindspore.cn/en), which integrates series of mainstream text detection and recognition algorihtms and models and provides easy-to-use training and inference tools.
-It can accelerate the process of developing and deploying SoTA text detection and recognition models in real-world applications, such as DBNet/DBNet++ and CRNN/SVTR, and help fulfill the need of image-text understanding .
+MindOCR is an open-source toolbox for OCR development and application based on [MindSpore](https://www.mindspore.cn/en), which integrates series of mainstream text detection and recognition algorihtms/models, provides easy-to-use training and inference tools.
+It can accelerate the process of developing and deploying SoTA text detection and recognition models in real-world applications, such as DBNet/DBNet++ and CRNN/SVTR, and help fulfill the need of image-text understanding.

 <details open markdown>